HeinrichApfelmus/hyper-haskell/README.md

     ![App](docs/screenshots/app-osx.png)

     At the moment, binaries for macOS and Windows (thanks to Nicholas Silvestrin) are provided.
-Since Heinrich Apfelmus only has access to a macOS machine, Help is appreciated!
+Since Heinrich Apfelmus only has access to a macOS machine, help is appreciated!

 2. Install the back-end server